andreclerigo/Games/Java/Snake/README.md

 # The Snake Game in Java

-This repository contains all the files and documentation needed to create the Snake Game (This version doesn't support LINUX)
+This repository contains all the files and documentation needed to create the Snake Game
 # Executable

 The executable file is .jar